enkidevs/curriculum/excel/README.md

 name: Excel

-description: Popular multi-purpose tool used for analyzing data.
+description: Popular multi-purpose tool used for analyzing data in tabular form

 color: 008A47